Traveling to Thailand during Covid-19: What you need to know before you go - KVIA

 A full list of participating hotels and resorts, along with package rates, can be found here: asq.locanation.com.

-On July 1, Phuket will reopen to vaccinated travelers from low- and medium-risk destinations without quarantine restrictions.
-However, visitors will need to stay in a SHA+ accredited hotel on the island for 14 days before they are allowed to travel elsewhere in the country.
+On July 1, Phuket reopened to vaccinated travelers from low- and medium-risk destinations without quarantine restrictions.
+However, visitors need to stay in a SHA+ accredited hotel on the island for 14 days before they are allowed to travel elsewhere in the country.

+Phuket visitors need to apply for a Certificate of Entry.
+They will also need to provide proof of an insurance policy that covers treatment for Covid-19 up to the cost of $100,000, a negative PCR test taken within 72 hours of departure and a certificate of vaccination against Covid-19 with an approved vaccine administered no less than 14 days before their travel date.

-Full guidelines can be found on the Tourism Authority of Thailand website.
+A full list of requirements for Phuket can be found on the Tourism Authority of Thailand’s website and guidelines for the reopening can be found here.

 What’s the Covid situation?